 Audio is one area where smartphones usually lack quality, and it is crucial for recording video.
 Improve your clips by using an external microphone.
 A good one is the Rode Smartlav Plus (pictured above).
 It can be attached to your phone’s 3.5mm headset jack or dongle.

-There are different types of microphones available, including small shotgun mics like the Rode Videomic Me and even wireless ones like the Comica CVM-WS60.
+Different types of microphones are available, including small shotgun mics like the Rode Videomic Me and even wireless ones like the Comica CVM-WS60.
 You will have to do more research to figure out what you need.

 8. Camera rig